AlgusDark/programming-puzzles/README.md

 The [problems](problems) folder has 3 categories (_easy_, _medium_ and _hard_) with several numbered folders that contains a puzzle.
 The numbering is just for ordering the puzzles by adding time, so you can start from any number without any problem.

 Once you enter to any folder containing a puzzle you will be able to read the description of the problem.
 It will contain a **template** you could use for writing your solution.
-Try to not peeking at the `*.ts` file before you have your own solution.
+Try to not peeking at the `*_test.ts` file before you have your own solution.

 ## How to run tests